owncloud/ocis/docs/ocis/deployment/ocis_oc10_backend.md

 {{< toc >}}

-# ocis frontend with oc10 backend deployment scenario

 This deployment scenario shows how to use ocis as frontend for a existing owncloud 10 installation. ocis will allow owncloud 10 users to log in and work with their files.

 ## Overview

 ### Node Setup

-ocis and oc10 running as docker containers behind traefik as reverse proxy
+* ocis and oc10 running as docker containers behind traefik as reverse proxy
 * Cloudflare DNS is resolving one domain for ocis and one for oc10
 * Letsencrypt is providing valid ssl certificate for both domains

 ## Node Deployment

 ### Requirements

 * Server running Ubuntu 20.04 is public availible with a static ip address
 * Two A-records for both domains are pointing on the servers ip address
 * Create user